ghc-proposals/ghc-proposals/proposals/0000-language-editions.rst

   use the default.
 At some point, it is expected that ``language-edition`` will become required.

-- Once e.g. ``Stable2027`` is released, new language features will *not* be available with the 2024 editions.
+- Any new language features invented once e.g. ``Stable2027`` is released will not be available with the 2024 editions.
 That is, if we introduce a new feature ``-XDependentTypes`` in 2028, then enabling ``-XDependentTypes`` with ``Stable2024`` (or even ``Experimental2024``) will be an error.
-  This policy gently encourages users to upgrade their editions in order to access GHC's new features.
+  This policy encourages users to upgrade their editions in order to access GHC's new features.

 - Once an edition has been eclipsed by newer models (that is, once the